SNAP Benefits in Minnesota: How to Apply and Qualify

 How to Apply for SNAP Benefits in Minnesota

-You can apply for SNAP benefits in Minnesota online, in person, or by mail.
-Each method requires the same information.
+You can apply for Minnesota SNAP benefits online, in person, or by mail.
+Each method has a straightforward process to follow.

-To start, visit the official Minnesota SNAP website.
-You will need to create an account for MNbenefits.
-The online application guides you through the questions and lets you submit your documents electronically.
+To apply online, visit the official Minnesota SNAP website.
+You will need to create an account to start your application, providing details about your household, income, and expenses.

-If you prefer face-to-face assistance, you can apply at your local human services office.
-Staff can help you complete the form and answer any questions you may have about the process.
+If you prefer face-to-face assistance, you can apply in person.
+Staff at your local human services office can help you fill out the form and answer any questions you may have.

 How to Contact EBT Customer Service in Minnesota

-Hours: Representatives are available during state business hours, Monday through Friday.
+Hours: Representatives are available during business hours, Monday through Friday.

 See Minnesota EBT Customer Service Contacts